OpenEvalProject/evals/manuscripts/elife-64325/v2/manuscript.md

 ## Results

-## An updated global population structure based on sequence typing of 12,000 genomes
+### An updated global population structure based on sequence typing of 12,000 genomes

 We obtained and determined the ST and clade for a collection of 12,621 C. difficile genomes (taxid ID 1496, Illumina data) existing in the NCBI Sequence Read Archive (SRA) as of 1 January 2020.
 A total of 272 STs were identified spanning the eight currently described clades, indicating that the SRA contains genomes for almost 40% of known C. difficile STs worldwide (n = 659, PubMLST, January 2020).
 C1 STs dominated the database in both prevalence and diversity (Figure 1) with 149 C1 STs comprising 57.2% of genomes, followed by C2 (35 STs, 22.9%), C5 (18 STs, 10.2%), C4 (34 STs, 7.5%), C3 (7 STs, 2.0%), and the cryptic clades C-I, C-II, and C-III (collectively 17 STs, 0.2%).
 The five most prevalent STs represented were ST1 (20.9% of genomes), ST11 (9.8%), ST2 (9.5%), ST37 (6.5%), and ST8 (5.2%), all prominent lineages associated with CDI worldwide (Knight et al., 2015).

 ![Figure 1.](https://cdn.elifesciences.org/articles/64325/elife-64325-fig1-v2.jpg)

-**Figure 1.:** C. difficile genomes in the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA).Snapshot obtained 1 January 2020; 12,304 strains (taxid ID 1496).
+**Figure 1.:** Snapshot obtained 1 January 2020; 12,304 strains (taxid ID 1496).
 (A) Top 40 most prevalent sequence types (STs) in the NCBI SRA coloured by clade.
 (B) The proportion of genomes in SRA by clade.
 (C) Number/proportion of STs per clade found in the SRA/present in the PubMLST database.
 (D) Annual and cumulative deposition of C. difficile genome data in SRA.

 Figure 2 shows an updated global C. difficile population structure based on the 659 STs; 27 novel STs were found (an increase of 4%) and some corrections to assignments within C1 and C2 were made, including assigning ST122 (Knetsch et al., 2012) to C1.
 Based on PubMLST data and bootstraps values of 1.0 in all monophyletic nodes of the cryptic clades (Figure 2), we could confidently assign 25, 9, and 10 STs to cryptic clades I, II, and III, respectively.
 There remained 26 STs spread across the phylogeny that did not fit within a specific clade (defined as outliers).
 The full MLST data and tree file for Figure 2 are available as Supplementary files 1a–d and 2 at http://doi.org/10.6084/m9.figshare.12471461.
 Representative genomes of each ST present in the SRA were chosen based on metadata, read depth, and assembly quality.
 This resulted in a final dataset of 260 STs (C1, n = 149; C2, n = 35; C3, n = 7; C4, n = 34; C5, n = 18; C-I, n = 12; C-II, n = 3; C-III, n = 2) used for all subsequent bioinformatics analyses.
 The list of representative genomes is available in Supplementary file 1b.

 ![Figure 2.](https://cdn.elifesciences.org/articles/64325/elife-64325-fig2-v2.jpg)

-**Figure 2.:** C. difficile population structure.(A) Neighbor joining phylogeny of 659 aligned, concatenated, multilocus sequence-type (MLST) allele combinations coloured by current PubMLST clade assignment.
+**Figure 2.:** (A) Neighbor joining phylogeny of 659 aligned, concatenated, multilocus sequence-type (MLST) allele combinations coloured by current PubMLST clade assignment.
 Black bars indicate whole-genome sequencing (WGS) available for average nucleotide identity (ANI) analysis (n = 260).
 (B) A subset of the tree showing cryptic clades C-I, C-II, and C-III.
 Again, black bars indicate WGS available for ANI analysis (n = 17).

-## Whole-genome ANI analysis reveals clear species boundaries
+### Whole-genome ANI analysis reveals clear species boundaries

 Whole-genome ANI analyses were used to investigate genetic discontinuity across the C. difficile species (Figure 3 and Supplementary file 1f).
 Whole-genome ANI values were determined for the final set of 260 STs using three independent ANI algorithms (FastANI, ANIm, and ANIb; see Materials and methods).
 All 225 STs belonging to clades C1–4 clustered within an ANI range of 97.1–99.8% (median FastANI values of 99.2, 98.7, 97.9%, and 97.8%, respectively; Figure 3A–C).